farlee2121/DevEssentialsBlog/_posts/2022-03-07-Small-Teaching-Review.md

 In general, the concrete techniques are
 - 5-10 minute activities
 - one-time interventions
-- small modification is course design or communication w/ students
+- small modification in course design or communication w/ students

 The book is built for repeated reference and application.
 Each chapter cleanly organizes personal examples, underlying theory, techniques, and a summary of key points.